StephenWhitley/IPCop-Alpine/README.md

 A modern, modular reimplementation of IPCop firewall as Alpine Linux packages.

+> **Acknowledgements:** This project builds upon the excellent work of the original [IPCop project](https://www.ipcop.org/) team.
+We also acknowledge [IPFire](https://www.ipfire.org/), an actively maintained community-driven firewall distribution that evolved from IPCop and continues to be developed with regular updates and security patches.

 ---

+## Project Status

+### Current State

+✅ **Architectural Migration: Complete**
+The fundamental shift from monolithic ISO to modular APK packages is complete.
+The build system, package structure, and deployment methodology are operational.

+⚠️ **Testing Status: Pre-Alpha**
+Most packages have achieved **deployment and smoke testing** on development systems.
+Core functionality (firewall rules, web interface, networking) is operational.
+However:

+- **Comprehensive testing is ongoing** - The entire implementation (build process, source organization, and deployment) requires extensive validation
+- **Regressions are commonplace** - This is an active porting effort and breaking changes can occur
+- **Not recommended for production** - Use in lab/development environments only at this time

+### Known Limitations

+📦 **Language Packaging**
+The localization system (`ipcop-lang`) remains **monolithic** - all language files are bundled into a single package.
+The modular packaging approach has not yet been applied to split languages into individual packages (e.g., `ipcop-lang-en`, `ipcop-lang-de`).

+🎨 **Web Interface Modernization**
+The web UI remains **primarily CGI-based** to maintain stability during the porting process:
+- **JavaScript enhancements** are being explored for specific features (e.g., interactive charts using modern charting libraries)
+- **Core CGI framework maintained** - The Perl CGI architecture is preserved to avoid introducing reliability issues and potential vulnerabilities during the architectural transition
+- **Incremental improvements** - UI enhancements are introduced carefully and selectively

+### Development Philosophy

+Our current focus prioritizes:
+1. **Stability over features** - Ensure the core port is solid before adding enhancements
+2. **Testing and validation** - Identify and fix regressions from the architectural shift
+3. **Incremental modernization** - Improve components (like charts) without wholesale rewrites
+4. **Security-conscious porting** - Avoid introducing new attack surfaces during migration

+> **For Developers:** Expect breaking changes.
+Test thoroughly.
+Report issues.
+This is an active development project.

+---

 ## Project Overview

 ### Motivation

 **IPCop-Alpine** represents a fundamental architectural shift from the original IPCop distribution model.
-Where IPCop (and its derivative IPFire) were designed as **monolithic, pre-integrated ISO packages** with tightly coupled Linux distributions, IPCop-Alpine adopts a **layered, package-based approach** that separates the firewall functionality from the underlying operating system.
+Where IPCop (and its derivative IPFire) were designed as **monolithic, pre-integrated ISO packages** with coupled Linux distributions, IPCop-Alpine adopts a **layered, package-based approach** that separates the firewall functionality from the underlying operating system.

 #### From Monolithic to Modular